ray-project/ray/doc/source/train/user-guides/experiment-tracking.rst

 ===================

 .. note::
-    This guide is relevant for all DataParallelTrainer, including TorchTrainer and TensorflowTrainer.
+    This guide is relevant for all trainers in which a custom training loop is defined.
+    This includes :class:`TorchTrainer <ray.train.torch.TorchTrainer>` and
+    :class:`TensorflowTrainer <ray.train.tensorflow.TensorflowTrainer>`

 Most experiment tracking libraries work out-of-the-box with Ray Train.
-This guide provides instructions on how to set up the code so that your favorite experiment tracking libraries can work for distributed data parallel training with Ray Train.
+This guide provides instructions on how to set up the code so that your favorite experiment tracking libraries can work for distributed training with Ray Train.
 We will conclude the session with debugging tips.

-Before we begin, the following is roughly how you can use the native experiment tracking lirary calls inside of Ray Train.
+Before we begin, the following is roughly how you can use the native experiment tracking library calls inside of Ray Train.

 .. code-block:: python